debel/modernJS/topics/about-the-course.md

 ### Homework assignments

-2 assignments, each worth 20% of the final grade.
+- 2 assignments, each worth 20% of the final grade.

-Each assignment will require students to personally:
+- Each assignment will require students to personally:
   - implement a solution to the given problem
   - write tests to verify the solution (or TDD)
-- write a Readme file presenting your solution
+  - write a Readme file presenting the solution
   - push the solution to a new github repository

-These assignments will be due by the _3rd_, and the _5th_ day of classes.
+- These assignments will be due by the _3rd_, and the _5th_ day of classes.

 ### Test

-The test will be worth 15% of the final grade.
+- The test will be worth 15% of the final grade.

-It will cover all the material and consist of multiple choice - and short answer questions.
+- It will cover all the material and consist of multiple choice - and short answer questions.

-It will be held on the _5th_ day of classes.
+- It will be held on the _5th_ day of classes.